APaloski/APaloski.github.io/pages/style/enums_vs_booleans.md

 ---
 layout: page
-title: Code style: Enums vs Booleans
+title: Code style - Enums vs Booleans
-permalink: /pages/style/enum_vs_boolean
+permalink: /pages/style/enum-vs-boolean
 ---

 **Rule**: When creating a method, always prefer an enum over a boolean as a paramter.